-SAMI is the Sydney-AAO Multiple-Integral-field unit for the AAOmega spectrograph.
-SAMI provides 13 IFUs, each with a field of view of 15 arcseconds sampled with 61 1.6-arcsecond fibres.
+SAMI is the Sydney-AAO Multi-object Integral-field unit that feeds the AAOmega spectrograph.
+SAMI provides 13 fibre-based IFUs called 'hexabundles' (see Bryant et al. 2014, MNRAS, 438, 869), each with a field of view of 15 arcseconds sampled with 61 1.6-arcsecond fibres.
 These IFUs can be deployed by plug plate anywhere within a 1-degree field of view using the AAT's Prime Focus Camera top end.
 These are fed by fibre, along with 26 pluggable sky fibres, to the AAOmega spectrograph, providing configurable wavelength range and resolution across the optical spectrum.